mintforpeople/robobo-sensing-ios/README.md

 ## License

-robobo-remote-control-ios is available under the Apache 2.0 license.
+robobo-sensing-ios is available under the Apache 2.0 license.
 See the LICENSE file for more info.

 ***
 <!--